GeorgioWan/Oi/README.md

 ### Todo..

+* Support more browser and Pad (Better on Chrome now)
 * Validation of input
 * ~~**Import**~~
 * **More theme** to choose (Only basic style for slides from impress.js demo currently)